 C-reactive protein test

-C-reactive protein (CRP) is a normal protein that can be measured in the blood.
-It appears in higher amounts when there's swelling somewhere in your body.
+C-reactive protein (CRP) is a protein that can be measured in your blood.
+It appears in higher amounts when there's swelling (inflammation) somewhere in your body.
 Your doctor may check your C-reactive protein level after surgery or treatment for infections or other medical conditions.
-The C-reactive protein test can also be used to check your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
+A C-reactive protein test can also be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
 Coronary artery disease can eventually lead to a heart attack.

 Why it's done

-A C-reactive protein (CRP) test checks for swelling (inflammation).
-CRP is a protein that builds up in your blood only when there's inflammation somewhere in your body.
-Your doctor may order a CRP test to monitor these conditions:
+A C-reactive protein (CRP) test checks for inflammation.
+Your doctor may order a CRP test to monitor:

 CRP tests for heart disease

-Having a CRP test to check your heart disease risk isn't a good option for everyone, however.
 According to the American Heart Association, a CRP test is most useful for people who have an intermediate risk (a 10 to 20 percent chance) of having a heart attack within the next 10 years.
-This score, called the global risk assessment, is based on lifestyle choices, family history and your current health status.
+This risk level, called the global risk assessment, is based on lifestyle choices, family history and current health status.
 People who have a low risk of having a heart attack are less likely to benefit from having a CRP test, and people who have a high risk of having a heart attack should seek treatment and preventive measures regardless of how high their CRP level is.

 There's little risk in getting a CRP test.
 You may have some soreness or tenderness around the site where your blood is drawn.
 Rarely, the site where your blood is drawn may become infected.
 These risks aren't any different from those of other times that you have your blood drawn.